zzzprojects/docs/learnentityframeworkcore.com/pages/saving/index.md

 * `SaveChangesAsync()` sends the required `INSERT`, `UPDATE`, or `DELETE` commands to the database.

 For the complete overview, see [SaveChanges](/saving/save-changes).
+For a deeper step-by-step explanation of what EF Core does internally when `SaveChangesAsync()` is called, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 ## Choose an EF Core Saving Workflow